quixio/quix-docs/docs/platform/tutorials/matlab/matlab-and-simulink.md

 ### Preparing a Simulink model for deployment

  1. Download the MATLAB and Simulink assets for the internal combustion engine from the MathWorks [site](https://www.mathworks.com/help/simulink/slref/modeling-engine-timing-using-triggered-subsystems.html){target=_blank} or the `samples` directory in the Quix `Code Samples` for MATLAB.
- 2. Convert the input and output of the Simulink model to workspace variables.
+ 2. Convert the input and output of the Simulink model to environment variables.
 For other means of interacting with Simulink programmatically, refer to [How to Bring Data from MATLAB Into Simulink](https://www.youtube.com/watch?v=kM2qL__YxBQ){target=_blank} and [Simulate a Simulink® model from Python](https://github.com/mathworks/Call-Simulink-from-Python){target=_blank}.

  	![Simulink](./images/simulink_console.png){width=600}

  3. Create a MATLAB function in `engine.m` file with the following content to bootstrap the Simulink model and prepare it for deployment:

 	```
 	function R = engine(throttle_angle, time)
     	ta = timeseries(throttle_angle, time);